-A brand new ocean was created by the International Hydrographic Organization in 2000, called the Southern Ocean, carving from portions in the south Atlantic Ocean, Pacific Ocean and the Indian Oceans.
-The newest ocean, the Southern Ocean, wholly surrounds the Antarctica n region.
-The temperature of the Southern Ocean varies from -2°C to 10°C.
+A brand new ocean was created by the International Hydrographic Organization in 2000, called the Southern Ocean.
+Carving from portions in the south Atlantic Ocean, Pacific Ocean and the Indian Oceans.
+This new ocean, wholly surrounds the Antarctica region.
+The average temperature of the water varies from -2°C to 10°C.

-The newest Southern Ocean stretches from the Antarctica coast north to 60 deg. south latitude, becoming the fourth largest of the five oceans of the world: Atlantic, Pacific and Indian Oceans, but larger than the Arctic Ocean.
-This addition of a new Ocean, the Southern Ocean, has created in the geographic research circles a debate, as to decide whether there are five oceans or four on our earth.
+The Southern Ocean stretches from the Antarctica coast north to 60 deg. south latitude This body of water has become the fourth largest of the five oceans of the world.
+The Atlantic, Pacific and Indian Oceans are larger but the Southern Ocean is larger than the Arctic.
+This addition of a new ocean has created gret debate, as to decide whether there should be five or four oceans on our earth.

 While many consider that the world has only four oceans, namely the Arctic, Indian, Atlantic, and Pacific, people who accept the new fifth ocean, have called it the Southern Ocean or the Antarctic Ocean, as a result of the International Hydrographic Organization (IHO) efforts to demarcate the Southern Ocean.
 Naturally a debate erupted even as the IHO tried to put an end to it through its publication, Limits of Oceans and Seas (S-23), third edition, which declared, demarcated and named the newest fifth Ocean as the Southern Ocean.